SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     Review the Java code that you created, the `@Query` annotation implements the query operation for the `BackEndProductData` entity set and the `@Read` annotation for reading a single `BackEndProductData` entity.
 We use SAP Cloud Platform SDK to query the backend via destinations.

-1. In the same folder create another Java class and name it as WishlistHandler (do not add .java extension, WebIDE will add it automatically).
-Replace the file with the code below:
+1. In the same folder create another Java class and name it as WishlistHandler (do not add a `.java` extension as WebIDE will do this automatically).
+Replace the contents of file with the code shown below:

-    This Java Class is to handle the Update method to the Wishlist Collection which will be used in the next exercises
+    This Java Class handles the Wishlist collection's update method which will be used in the next exercise

     ```java
     package com.company.furnitureshop;